 With Excel, you can create some fairly complex solutions.
 A cell can contain a formula that uses values from multitudes of other cells and ranges.
 Working through long, complex formulas to track down problems can be quite tedious.
 The good news is that Excel has a way to help!
 Formulas may contain precedents and may serve as dependents to other formulas:

-- ✔ Precedents are cells or ranges that affect the active cell's value. - Dependents are cells or ranges affected by the active cell.
+- ▶ Precedents are cells or ranges that affect the active cell's value. - Dependents are cells or ranges affected by the active cell.

 It's all relative!
 A cell often serves as both a precedent and a dependent.
 Figure 4-13 shows a simple worksheet with some values and some calculations.
-Cell B9 contains the formula =SUM (B3:B8).
-Cell B21 contains the formula =SUM (B15:B20).
-Cell E25 contains the formula =B9-B21.
+Cell B9 contains the formula =SUM(B3:B8).
+Cell F9 contains the formula =SUM(F3:F8).
+Cell B18 contains the formula =B9-F9.

-- ✓ Cells B3:B8 are precedents of B9, but at the same time cell B9 is dependent on all the cells in B3:B8. - ✓ Cells B15:B20 are precedents of B21, but at the same time cell B21 is dependent on all the cells in B15:B20. - ✓ Cells B9 and B21 are precedents of E25, but at the same time cell E25 is dependent on cells B9 and B21. - ✓ Cell E25 is not dependent on any other cell.
+- ✓ Cells B3:B8 are precedents of B9, but at the same time cell B9 is dependent on all the cells in B3:B8. - ✓ Cells F3:F8 are precedents of F9, but at the same time cell F9 is dependent on all the cells in F3:F8. - ✓ Cells B9 and F9 are precedents of B18, but at the same time cell B18 is dependent on cells B9 and F9.